 In undertaking this precept we acknowledge the interconnection of all beings and our respect for all life.
 We seek to refine our understanding of not killing and non-harming in all our actions.
 We seek to understand the implication of this precept in difficult areas, for example euthanasia, abortion, and the killing of insects or other animals that may be considered pests.
 While some of us are vegetarian or vegan and some are not, we all commit ourselves to fulfilling this precept in the spirit of reverence for life.

 We also commit to the principle of non-harm to those who participate in groups that we may teach, facilitate or support.
 This includes the participants, as well as co-leaders.
-We will endeavour to recognise and address unskilful or harmful actions in the group, by participants.
+We will endeavour to recognise and address unskilful or harmful actions in these groups.
 We undertake not to abuse any position of authority, including but not limited to issues around sexual misconduct (see Precept 3).
 Where appropriate, we undertake to have a qualified mentor or supervisor in carrying out this role.

 2. We undertake the precept of refraining from taking that which is not freely given.

 We agree to not take that which does not belong to us and to respect the property of others.
 We agree to bring awareness to our use of the earth’s resources so as to respect the needs of other beings and future generations.
 We agree to be honest in our dealings with money and not to misappropriate money committed to Dharma projects, and we make the same commitment with regard to other material goods.
 We agree to offer teachings without favouritism in regard to students’ financial circumstances.

 3. We undertake the precept of refraining from sexual misconduct.